 - Loss of bone density

-Sometimes, a particular cause for testosterone deficiency might be identified.
+Sometimes, a specific cause for testosterone deficiency might be discovered.
 An example would be excess secretion of one or more pituitary hormones that then disrupt testosterone production or availability.

-In most people, however, no cause for testosterone deficiency can be identified.
-In these cases, testosterone replacement therapy is generally an effective treatment.
+In most people, though, no cause for testosterone deficiency can be found.
+In these situations, testosterone replacement therapy is generally an effective treatment.

 Beyond the symptoms that many men experience, testosterone deficiency syndrome can also contribute to the beginning or worsening of various illnesses:

-- Increased risk of metabolic syndrome: high blood pressure, elevated insulin levels, excess belly fat and abnormal cholesterol levels
+- Increased risk of metabolic syndrome: high blood pressure, high insulin levels, excess stomach fat and unusual cholesterol levels.

-- Association with more aggressive variations of cancer
+- Association with more aggressive variants of cancer.

-Testosterone deficiency is usually diagnosed with a basic blood test.
+Testosterone deficiency is typically diagnosed with a basic blood test.

 When a specific cause for testosterone deficiency can be identified, treatment can be focused on that cause.
-When it comes to excess pituitary secretion of hormones, for example, medicine or surgery may be used to correct the underlying problem.
+In the case of excess pituitary secretion of hormones, for example, medicine or surgery might be used to fix the underlying problem.